-When you are struggling with your health, every day is magnified because chances are you may also be under financial pressures as well.
-Trying to maintain a reasonable semblance of your life is a constant challenge
+Every day is difficult when you struggle with your health because you may also be under financial pressure.
+As a result, trying to maintain a reasonable semblance of your life is a constant challenge.

-To help people in need, the Social Security Administration (SSA) has two programs that will provide financial assistance to ease the burdens placed upon those who have debilitating physical and mental issues.
+To help people in need, the Social Security Administration (SSA) has two programs that will provide financial assistance to ease the burdens placed upon those with debilitating physical and mental issues.

 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) provide critical assistance for those who need it most.

-Supplemental Security Income pays benefits to people who are disabled but who do not qualify for SSDI benefits because they have not worked and paid into the system or they are very young students who have not yet entered the workforce.
-SSI is based strictly on need and is for people who are 65 or older with very low incomes.
+Supplemental Security Income pays benefits to people who are disabled but who do not qualify for SSDI benefits because they have not worked and paid into the system or are very young students who have not yet entered the workforce.
+SSI is based strictly on need and for people 65 or older with very low incomes.

 Social Security Disability Insurance pays benefits for people who have worked and paid into Social Security, and who have a disability that is expected to last at least one year or until they die.

-Aside from qualifying for benefits, the biggest difference between the two programs has to do with how long a recipient must wait before benefit payments will start.
-SSI has no waiting period and recipients can start getting benefits the same month they file a claim.
-SSDI has a five-month waiting period from the time a person becomes disabled until they start getting benefits.
+Aside from qualifying for benefits, the biggest difference between the two programs is how long a recipient must wait before benefit payments start.
+SSI has no waiting period, and recipients can start getting benefits the same month they file a claim.
+On the other hand, SSDI has a five-month waiting period from when a person becomes disabled until they start getting benefits.

-The other big difference between the two programs has to do with health insurance.
-SSDI recipients must wait two years from the month they became eligible to get Medicare coverage, while SSI recipients can get Medicaid coverage as soon as they are approved for SSI benefits.
+The other big difference between the two programs is health insurance.
+SSDI recipients must wait two years from the month they became eligible for Medicare coverage.
+On the other hand, SSI recipients can get Medicaid coverage as soon as they are approved for SSI benefits.

 Steps in the approval process

-To better understand how long it might take to have your claim approved, you should be aware of the process Social Security uses to determine if a disability is severe enough to qualify for benefits.
+To better understand how long it might take to approve your claim, you should know how Social Security uses to determine if a disability is severe enough to qualify for benefits.

-SSA uses a five-step sequential evaluation process for an initial review of applications, and this generally takes about three to five months for either program, assuming there are no red flags that can cause a delay.
-For both programs, there are exceptions to this process that can expedite approval.
+SSA uses a five-step sequential evaluation process for an initial review of disability applications, and this generally takes about three to five months for either program, assuming there are no red flags that can cause a delay.
+However, for both programs, exceptions to this process can expedite approval.

-- SSA will review your current work status.
-Your claim will be rejected before your medical conditions are even considered if you are working and earning more than a specified monthly amount.
+SSA will review your current work status.
+Your claim will be rejected before your medical conditions are even considered if you work and earn more than a specified monthly amount.
 Social Security calls this substantial gainful activity (SGA).
-As of 2018, that amount is $1,180 per month, but is recalculated every year.
+As of 2018, that amount is $1,180 per month, but it’s recalculated every year.
 If you are earning less than the specified monthly amount or not working at all, SSA will move on to the next steps.

-- Determining the severity of your condition.
-To be considered severe, the disability must significantly limit the ability to perform basic work activities such as standing, walking, lifting, sitting or remembering for a minimum of 12 months.
-SSA will turn your case over to Disability Determination Services (DDS) for evaluation.
+Determining the severity of your condition.
+To be considered severe, the disability must significantly limit the ability to perform basic work activities such as standing, walking, lifting, sitting, or remembering for a minimum of 12 months.
+For evaluation, SSA will turn your case over to Disability Determination Services (DDS).

-- Is your condition listed in the Blue Book of Impairments?
-SSA publishes a list of disabling conditions and circumstances that automatically meets the criteria for being considered disabled.
-If your condition is in the Blue Book, and you document it sufficiently with medical records, your application will move quickly through the approval process, minimizing the time it will take for approval.
+Is your medical condition listed in the Blue Book of Impairments?
+SSA publishes a list of disabling conditions and circumstances that automatically meet the criteria for being considered disabled.
+Suppose your condition is in the Blue Book, and you document it sufficiently with medical records.
+In that case, your application will move quickly through the approval process, minimizing the time it will take for approval.

-- Can you perform other kinds of work?
-DDS will take into consideration your age, education, past work experience and any special skills you have to determine if you are qualified to do other work.
-If you can transition to other kinds of work, you will be denied benefits.
-If you cannot transition, then you have a better chance of having your claim approved.
+Can you perform other kinds of work?
+DDS will consider your age, education, past work experience and any special skills you have to determine if you are qualified to do other work.
+You will be denied benefits if you can transition to other kinds of work.
+If you cannot transition, you have a better chance of getting your claim approved.

 Speeding up the approval process

 It’s critical to understand the steps in the approval process because if you can meet these steps initially, you could save months and possibly a year or more in getting approved for benefits.
-Unfortunately, about 70% of applicants do not meet all the requirements and their initial claims are rejected.
-So the bottom line is, the best way to cut your approval time down is to submit your application the right way the first time.
+Unfortunately, about 70% of applicants do not meet all the requirements, and their initial claims are rejected.
+So the best way to cut your approval time down is to submit your application the right way the first time.

-However, there are circumstances and steps you can take to speed up the approval process as well.
-Not all disability applicants have to go through the entire disability process the first time they file because Social Security streamlines cases to reach decisions quickly on claims that involve the most serious medical conditions.
+However, you can also take circumstances and steps to speed up the approval process.
+For example, not all disability applicants have to go through the entire disability process the first time they file because Social Security streamlines cases to make decisions on claims that involve the most serious medical conditions.

 Some of the medical conditions that qualify for the TERI program include:

-- Stage IV cancer, or cancer that is inoperable or has metastized
+Stage IV cancer, or cancer that is inoperable or has metastasized

-- Caner of the esophagus, liver, pancreas, gallbladder or brain
+Cancer of the esophagus, liver, pancreas, gallbladder, or brain

 The Compassionate Allowance program allows for benefits to be decided upon in as little as 10 days.
-It is based on applicants who have medical conditions so serious that it is obvious they would qualify for benefits based on listings in the Blue Book of Impairments.
+It is based on applicants with serious medical conditions that obviously qualify for benefits based on listings in the Blue Book of Impairments.
 This program is reserved for the most seriously disabled applicants.
-SSA has compiled a Compassionate Allowance List (CAL) and if your disability or condition is on this list, you will be fast tracked for approval.
-The key is making sure that SSA has enough medical records in hand as quickly as possible to support the CAL claim.
+SSA has compiled a Compassionate Allowance List (CAL), and if your disability or condition is on this list, you will be fast-tracked for approval.
+The key is ensuring that SSA has enough medical records in hand as quickly as possible to support the CAL claim.
 Typically, Compassionate Allowances include several types of cancer, ALS, muscular dystrophy, Alzheimer’s disease, and other similar health issues.
-You can see a full list of the CAL’s here.
+(You can see the full CAL here).

 If the SSA has not made a PD decision within six months, the presumptive disability payments will stop.
 If the SSA denies the disability claim, you are not responsible for repaying money received because of the presumptive disability.